gregelizondo/gregelizondo.github.io/_posts/2014-01-28-understanding-and-using-attributes-in-classes.md

 => #<Character:0x000001011adba8 @name="Freddy", @health=95>
 {% endhighlight %}

 By now, you may be able to guess that there's a better way to do this.
-Rather than writing a whole method, we can use the `attr_writer` attribute:
+Rather than writing a whole new method called `name=`, we can use the `attr_writer` attribute:

 {% highlight ruby %}
 class Character